Telem (2019 political party): Party goals

-The party placed a big emphasis on increasing settlement in Israel's disputed areas.
+The party emphasized increasing settlement in Israel's disputed areas.
 During a visit to the West Bank settlement Leshem, The party's leader Moshe Ya'alon said: "It is our right to settle in the entire land of Israel".
 Zvi Hauser, one of the party's former MKs, was the head of the Israeli Golan Coalition, an organisation which works for increasing Jewish settlement in the Golan Heights.